rsnodgrass/gitinspector/README.md

 **What this command does:**
 - `--config-repos` - Read repository paths from `team_config.json`
 - `--quarter Q2-2025` - Analyze Q2 2025 (April 1 - June 30)
-- `-A --activity-dual` - Show both raw and normalized activity statistics
+- `-A` - Show both raw and normalized activity statistics (now the default)
 - `-F html` - HTML output format
 - `-f "**"` - Include all file types
 - **No `--team` flag** - Include ALL contributors, not just team members